Real-time reporting of monitored medicines

 Implementation of QScript is subject to parliamentary processes associated with the commencement of the Medicines and Poisons Act 2019 and subordinate legislation.

-It is anticipated that QScript will be available to Queensland practitioners in 2020.
+It is anticipated that QScript will be available to Queensland practitioners following enactment of the Medicines and Poisons Act 2019.

 How real-time reporting will work